binerogroup/documentation/_sources/compute/launching-an-instance/openstack-horizon.rst.txt

 - Under the **Key Pair** tab in the dialog.

   - Select the SSH key you want added to the instance by pressing the arrow on the right side.
-This is optional and mostly relevant for images and operating systems containing a SSH server.
+This is optional and only relevant for images and operating systems containing a SSH server.

-- Click the **Launch Instance** button in the bottom right in the dialog.
+- Click the **Launch Instance** button in the lower right in the dialog.

-When the instance is finished its status will be **Active**.
+When the instance creation is complete the status will be **Active**.
 You can view more details about the instance by clicking the name in the list.

 To reach your instance see the :doc:`documentation </networking/reaching-your-instances>` for that.

 ..  seealso::